-Since the ion pump is calibrated to easily extract nitrogen, these partial pressures need to be corrected by dividing each pressure by the corresponding correction factors listed in the link in Section 1.
-Unless otherwise specified in the link, the correction factor for each parent ion is assumed to be the same for each ion in its class (as in the case of CH4, CH3, and CH2).
-Assuming a total extractor gauge pressure of $\alpha = 2 \times 10^{-12}$ torr, the partial pressures are normalized such that the sum of the partial pressures is equal to α (it is tacitly assumed here that the contribution to the total pressure from gases not listed in the tables below are negligible).
+These partial pressures then need to be corrected using correction factors that adjust the pressures of the gas species relative to nitrogen N2 (see link in Section 1).
+The correction factor for each parent ion is assumed to be the same for each ion in its class (as in the case of CH4, CH3, and CH2).
+Assuming an extractor gauge pressure of 2×10^{-12} torr, we can normalize these partial pressures by a correction factor α that is equal to the sum of the corrected partial pressures divided by the extractor gauge pressure.
+Each partial pressure is then multiplied by α so that the sum of the partial pressures is 2×10^{-12} torr.
+In this case, $\alpha \approx 2.87 \times 10^{-3}$.
 From the normalized partial pressures, the number densities for each of the gases are calculated using eq.
-(9) and the production rate is calculated using equation (7) assuming a uniform, cylindrial electron beam with 200keV kinetic energy (see example calculation below).
+(9) and the production rate is calculated using equation (7).
 The results for each gas species in the RGA spectrum is shown in Tables 2 and 3 below.